 Man dies in crash after fleeing from Lawrence police

 LAWERENCE, Ind.
-(WISH) — A man is dead after he attempted to flee from police Sunday night in a vehicle pursuit, crashing into a utility pole in Lawrence.
+(WISH) — A man is dead after he attempted to flee from police Sunday night in a vehicle pursuit, crashing into a telephone pole in Lawrence.

-Just after 9 p.m., Lawrence police responded to a vehicle accident at East 46th Street and North Shadeland Avenue intersection.

-According to police, officers attempted a traffic stop on a man whose license plates did not match the vehicle.
-The man reached a red light, slid, lost control, and rolled over, hitting a utility pole.
+Lawrence Police Department Public Information Officer Khalid Brooks told News 8 that at 8 p.m., an officer conducted a traffic stop at the intersection of I-465 and Pendleton Pike.
+The vehicle fled the scene at high speed westbound on Pendleton Pike and northbound on Shadeland Avenue.

+While driving at high speed, the male driver lost control at the intersection of East 46th Street and Shadeland Avenue, causing the vehicle to roll over and hit a telephone pole.

 The man was pronounced dead at the scene.

-Note: UPDATE: The man who died Sunday night in a crash while fleeing from police was identified as 19-year-old Alex May Jr., the Marion County Coroner’s Office said Monday.